 Combined BS/MS in Dietetics

-Pathways to Become a Registered Dietitian Nutritionist (RD/RDN):
+The TCU CDP Pathway to become a Registered Dietitian Nutritionist (RD/RDN):

 The CDP is a dual undergraduate and graduate level Coordinated Program in Dietetics accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 The TCU Department of Nutritional Sciences offers the CDP option which is a unique opportunity for students to complete the required didactic instruction (lecture and laboratory courses) and supervised practice experience hours necessary to meet the Core Knowledge and Competencies for the RD/RDN as mandated by the Accreditation Council for Education in Nutrition and Dietetic (ACEND) in five years (two years of prerequisite courses followed by three years of combined didactic courses and supervised practice experiences in the CDP).
 Curriculum is based on educational standards mandated by ACEND.
 Graduates receive verification and establish eligibility to write the Registration Examination for Dietitians.